Clearing Your Criminal Record Through Missouri Expungement

-The first step is applying for expungement in the same court where you plead guilty or were convicted.
+The first step is applying for the process of getting your offense violation or infraction record expunged in the same court where you plead guilty or were convicted.
 After the paperwork is processed, the court will schedule a hearing within 30 days.
+In the hearing, the court may accept evidence and hear testimony about the offense listed in the petition.
 During this hearing, the judge will determine whether or not you are eligible for expungement.

-Expungement seems like a simple process, but it’s actually quite complicated.
+Getting your expungement under this section seems like a simple process, but it’s actually quite complicated.
 For this reason, it is in your best interest to work with an attorney instead of attempting to expunge your record on your own.

 If your criminal record is affecting your life, contact the attorneys at The Missouri DWI & Criminal Law Center at once.
 Let our criminal defense attorneys walk you through the process of expunging your record so you can live life to the fullest.

 You may be able to expunge a driving while intoxicated (DWI) or boating while intoxicated (BWI) guilty plea from your past if you are eligible to do so under Mo.
 Rev. Stat. § 610.130.
 After ten years have passed since you plead guilty or were found guilty at trial of an intoxication-related traffic or boating offense that was a misdemeanor or a county or city ordinance violation, you are eligible for an expungement order as to all official records related to the offense.
 However, you also must meet the following requirements in order to be eligible for relief: